fivehanz/spark/README.md

   - provides standardised spark SQL for rdbms.
   - to utilize spark, it is not necessary to understand the workings under the hood.
   - excels in big data scenarios: data eng, data sciences, etc.
+  - Basic steps: (fig 1.5)
+    - Ingestion (raw data)
-  - Basic steps: Ingestion (raw data), Improvement of data quality (pure data), Transformation (rich data), publication. fig 1.5
+    - Improvement of data quality (pure data)
+    - Transformation (rich data),
+    - Publication.

 ### four pillars of spark
 ![fig14](images/fig14.png)